Martini tutorials: Free energy techniques

 Setting up the solvated system of a Na bead in hexadecane

 In Exercise 2, the solvation free energy of solvation of a Na bead in hexadecane is calculated using TI.
-Create a new directory SETUPINHD and go there:
+The directory S3_ThermodynamicIntegration/files_DoItYourself/ETUPINHD contains the required files.
+Enter that directory.

 > gmx solvate -cp Na.gro -cs solvent.gro -o solvated.gro -box 5.5 5.5 5.5 -maxsol 320